Beuc/renpy-ttk/README.md

 - Fuzzy matching on update, so you can e.g. update a translation after a typo fix with a single click/keystroke.

-- Detect and comment out obsolete strings on update, so you don't waste time translating them.
+- Detect obsolete strings on update, so you don't waste time translating them.

 - Ren'Py forces you to either: display empty texts when there's no translation yet; or prefill all translations using the original language but this makes it hard to see untranslated strings.
 Now you can have both, as untranslated strings will be empty in your .po but filled with the original language in the Ren'Py translation files.